-IEA SHC Solar Award 2024 Shortlist
+IEA SHC Solar Award 2024 Five Projects Shortlisted

-June 2024.
-Five nominations are shortlisted for the International Energy Agency Solar Heating Programme (IEA SHC) 2024 SHC SOLAR AWARD.
-The Award will be presented on 29 August during EuroSun 2024 in Limassol, Cyprus.
+Five projects shortlisted for the International Energy Agency Solar Heating Programme (IEA SHC) 2024 SHC SOLAR AWARD.
+The winner will be announced at the award ceremony on August 29th during the ISES and IEA SHC co-organized conference, EuroSun 2024, in Limassol, Cyprus.

-This year's IEA SHC Solar Award honors a project that reduces costs and emissions by incorporating solar thermal technologies in an industrial process.
+The 14th IEA SHC Solar Award recognizes projects that reduce costs and emissions by incorporating solar thermal technologies in an industrial process.
+Eighteen projects were nominated, and five were shortlisted after careful evaluation by an international team of judges.
 The recipient of the 2024 Solar Award will be one of our five finalist projects from France, Kenya, Spain, Uganda, and the United States.

-LACTOSOL - Verdun, France
+LACTOSOL - VERDUN, FRANCE